AIAppliedUK/ScotAccount-TechDocs/src/scotaccount-complete-guide.md

 Develop procedures for handling ScotAccount service outages or degraded performance.
 Consider implementing fallback authentication methods for critical services, though these should be designed carefully to maintain security standards.
 Establish communication procedures with the ScotAccount operations team for reporting and coordinating resolution of service issues.

 **Planned Maintenance Coordination:**
 Work with the ScotAccount team to understand planned maintenance schedules that might affect your service.
-Some maintenance activities might require temporary changes to your service behavior or user messaging to minimize impact on user experience.
+Some maintenance activities might require temporary changes to your service behaviour or user messaging to minimise impact on user experience.

 ### Security Considerations for Production